-The financial statements of the Bank have been prepared in accordance with IFRS Standards as issued by the International Accounting Standards Board (IFRS Standards).
-The financial statements comply with Companies and Allied Matters Act (CAMA) 2020, Banks and Other Financial Institutions Act (BOFIA) 2020, Financial Reporting Council of Nigeria (FRCN) Act 2011 and other relevant Central Bank of Nigeria (CBN) circulars.
+The financial statements of the Bank have been prepared in accordance with IFRS Accounting Standards as issued by the International Accounting Standards Board (IFRS Accounting Standards).
+The financial statements comply with Companies and Allied Matters Act (CAMA) 2020, Banks and Other Financial Institutions Act (BOFIA) 2020, Financial Reporting Council of Nigeria (ammendment) Act 2023 and other relevant Central Bank of Nigeria (CBN) circulars.

-The financial statements have been prepared in accordance with the going concern principle under the historical cost basis except for financial instruments at Fair Value through Other Comprehensive Income (FVOCI).
+The financial statements have been prepared in accordance with the going concern principle under the historical cost basis except for financial assets and liabilities measured at amortised cost which are measured at fair value and non-derivative financial instruments carried at fair value through profit or loss, or fair value through OCI.